MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/quote/MEF 115 - LSO Cantata and LSO Sonata Quote Management API - Developer Guide.md

         <tr>
             <td>roll</td>
             <td>ROLL</td>
-            <td>Roll indicates that the Product’s contract will continue on a rolling basis for the duration of the Roll Interval at the end of the Quote Item Term.</td>
+            <td>Roll indicates that the Product's contract will continue on a rolling basis for the duration of the Roll Interval at the end of the Quote Item Term.</td>
         </tr><tr>
             <td>autoDisconnect</td>
             <td>AUTO_DISCONNECT</td>